IdentityServer/Documentation/docs/ef/migrations.md

 Enable-Migrations -MigrationsDirectory Migrations\OperationalConfiguration -ContextTypeName OperationalDbContext -ContextAssemblyName IdentityServer3.EntityFramework -ConnectionStringName IdSvr3Config
 ```
+**Be sure to replace *Host* below with the namespace of the migrations that were created in the above steps!**

 The the initial schema must then be defined (again one for each migration), as such: